deg0nz/homebridge-mqttthing-esp8266-ws2812/README.md

-> ⚠️ Note: This is obsolete for me and will be archived soon.
-I achieved the same thing with [WLED](https://github.com/Aircoookie/WLED) and the Homebridge Plugin [`homebridge-wled-simple`](https://www.npmjs.com/package/homebridge-wled-simple), which is super easy to configure and brings a lot more features.
+> ⚠️ Note: This is obsolete for me and will be archived soon™️.
+One can achieve the same thing with [WLED](https://github.com/Aircoookie/WLED) and the Homebridge Plugin [`homebridge-wled-simple`](https://www.npmjs.com/package/homebridge-wled-simple), which is super easy to configure and brings a lot more features.
 This setup seems to be extremely reliable as well.

 # Homebridge MQTT-Thing ESP8266 WS2812 Controller